Where to Eat Kangaroo and Other Aussie Food in Sydney

 Named ANZAC after the Australian and New Zealand Army Corps Anzac biscuits were included in the care packages sent to the troops by their wives and mothers as ingredients did not spoil quickly.

-These days we traditional make them every year around ANZAC Day (April 25th).
+These days we traditionally make them every year around ANZAC Day (April 25th).
 There are commercially produced versions, but I find these a little hard and a bit too sweet.
 If you see them in a café, I will try them there.
 Or you can make your own.

 While the little Anzac biscuit may be more of an Aussie icon, the Tim Tam is quite possibly the most common supermarket purchase of visitors to Australia.